Afrrcyn/compYear2/machineLearning/SVM.md

 In addition to maximising the margin - as before we also need to keep all slack variables $\varepsilon_i$ as small as possible to minimise the classification errors.

 ![[Pasted image 20230417114548.png|500]]
+Note the difference here and the hard margin?
+We use a regularisation variable in soft margin whereas in hard-margin it was just $\lambda \ge 0$ (so lambda had to be positive)

 But, there's another way to relax the hard margin, we can instead use hinge-loss: